WSU-janderson/project6-multiset-design-CriglePig/multisetDesign.md

 # Introduction

 ## Problem
-I am designing a MultiSet to support a game inventory system.
+I am designing a multiset to support a game inventory system.
 This design is inspired by Minecraft’s stacked-item inventory, where identical items are grouped together and tracked by their name and quantity.

 ## Solution
 My design models a Minecraft inventory system built atop an AVL multiset.
 Each node in the AVL tree stores a unique item name as a `string` key and its total quantity as an `unsigned int` value.